Emmett Duffy

 202-633-4037 Research Labs

-The Reed Education Center and surrounding trailheads are closed to the public until early April 2023 for maintenance.
-Our trails are open but only accessible from the trailhead near the main campus.
-Parking is available in the gravel lot on the main campus.
+The Reed Education Center and surrounding trailheads are back open!
+The Woodlawn History Center is open Fri. & Sat. with extended hours from 10am-2pm.
 Read Plan Your Visit for information on where to park, updated maps and hours, safety, and more.

 Emmett Duffy is Director of the Smithsonian’s Tennenbaum Marine Observatories Network, which coordinates the developing MarineGEO program.
 MarineGEO is building a worldwide partnership to administer an annual health exam for coastal marine life: documenting how and why coastal sea life is changing, and how that change affects resilience of the marine ecosystems humans depend on.
 The research focuses on biological diversity as the heart of healthy marine ecosystems and how they respond together to global change.
 Duffy is a marine biologist who has worked in seagrass and coral reef ecosystems around the world.
 He has contributed to scientific syntheses linking biodiversity to ecosystem health, the US National Climate Assessment, and visioning for development of an international Marine Biodiversity Observation Network.
 He was awarded an Aldo Leopold Leadership Fellowship in 2006, Japan’s inaugural Kobe Prize in Marine Biology in 2011, and a Virginia Outstanding Faculty award in 2013.
 Duffy came to the Smithsonian in 2013 after 19 years at the College of William and Mary’s Virginia Institute of Marine Science.